 I am really not one for food trends and fashions – by and large I eat what I like and let every bandwagon pass me by.
 However I can see that for 2105 the humble cauliflower will become my go to vegetable and a staple in the salad drawer.
 Cheap, versatile and adaptable, it also works very well as a lower calorie substitute for pasta and grains, making it an easy way to get those all important portions of #ExtraVeg into you.

-If you concentrate about eating a little more of the good stuff you can forget about the bad stuff, and it makes sticking to a healthier eating plan less of a chore, hence my mantra for healthy eating “Eat a generous portion of (raw) vegetables with every meal whenever you can”.
+If you concentrate about eating a little more of the good stuff like salmon, and you can forget about the bad stuff, and it makes sticking to a healthier eating plan less of a chore, hence my mantra for healthy eating “Eat a generous portion of (raw) vegetables with every meal whenever you can”.

 I made this dish in my REDMOND multicooker – but it is easily adaptable for conventional cooking.

 If you loved this, try my Gluten Free Cauliflower Cheese!